suzanbaert/Resources_and_Bookmarks/MOD_Supervised_Classification.md

-### 4. Decision (classification) trees
+### 4. Decision tree

 **How does it work**

 + Creates a set of ifelse decisions to divide the general set into partitions with the most homogeneous outcome ("purity").
 + Tree can be prepruned to decide a depth level, or minimum number of observations at a node
 + Tree can be postpruned as well
-+ Measure: accuracy, confusion matrix,
++ Measure: accuracy, confusion matrix (caret::confusionMatrix), auc

-Advantages: ease of use, model interpretability and fast.
+Advantages: ease of use (no data prep), model interpretability and fast.
 Disadvantages: issue to overfit, single tree can have high variance

 **Data preparation**